-Dialogue Platform is a non-profit association serving as a platform for dialogue organisations affiliated with the Hizmet Movement in Europe.
+Dialogue Platform is a non-profit association serving as a platform for dialogue organizations affiliated with the Hizmet Movement in Europe.

-Inspired by the teachings and example of the Muslim/Turkish scholar Fethullah Gülen, these organisations aim to advance and promote intercultural understanding, dialogical interaction and social cohesion in their respective societies.
+Inspired by the teachings and example of the Muslim/Turkish scholar Fethullah Gülen, these organizations aim to advance and promote intercultural understanding, dialogical interaction and social cohesion in their respective societies.

 International Academy for Intercultural Research